EuroLinux/comps-xml-el8/README.md

 # comps.xml for EuroLinux 8

-comps.xml rebraned from Red Hat.
+comps.xml rebranded from Red Hat.

 In EuroLinux CI/CD create `default.xml` symlink to mark which one should be used by `repocreate` scripts.

 ## How to rebrand

-I personally replace with `vim`, but sed or whatever could be used. **Note:** the order of substitutions is crucial.
+I personally replace it with `vim`, but you could use sed or whatever. **Note:** the order of substitutions is crucial.

 - `Red Hat Enterprise Linux` -> `EuroLinux`